FlexMeasures/flexmeasures/ci/README.md

     from dotenv import load_dotenv

     # add your project directory to the sys.path
-    project_home = u'/path/to/your/code/bvp'
+    project_home = u'/path/to/your/code/flexmeasures'
     if project_home not in sys.path:
         sys.path = [project_home] + sys.path

     load_dotenv(os.path.join(project_home, '.env'))

     # create flask app - need to call it "application" for WSGI to work
-    from bvp.app import create as create_app
+    from flexmeasures.app import create as create_app
     application = create_app()

 # Deployment

-To deploy the Seita BVP project on PythonAnywhere follow these steps.
+To deploy the Seita FlexMeasures project on PythonAnywhere follow these steps.

 ## Bitbucket Pipelines